Sina3127/Sina3127/README.md

 ### Hi there 👋

+I am Sina Aminia I like proggramming with python.
 <!--
 **Sina3127/Sina3127** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.